 Probate encompasses more than distributing property under a will.
 Probate administration includes the entire process of implementing the decedent’s will and winding up all of their financial affairs death.
 Without an appropriate estate plan, a decedent’s affairs typically will be handled through California intestacy laws which often times involves the Probate Court.
-This is generally the case for assets which were not appropriately placed in trust, assets not going to a spouse or for an estates exceeding $100,000.
+This is generally the case for assets which were not appropriately placed in trust, assets not going to a spouse or for estates exceeding $150,000.

 Sometimes, the probate process can take many months to complete and can be complex.
 Attorney Gregory Cabo can handle your estate administration for you and guide you through the process, which includes preparing inventories, reports and accountings, providing required notices to heirs, creditors and government agencies, working with the probate referee in establishing asset valuation, working with you and estate accountants in preparing final tax returns, gift tax returns and estate tax returns, managing assets and liabilities, the distribution of assets and the closing of the estate.